johnhany/awesome-list/README.md

 * [SciPy](https://github.com/scipy/scipy) - An open-source software for mathematics, science, and engineering in Python.

+* [ArrayFire](https://github.com/arrayfire/arrayfire) - A general-purpose tensor library that simplifies the process of software development for the parallel architectures found in CPUs, GPUs, and other hardware acceleration devices

 * [CuPy](https://github.com/cupy/cupy) - A NumPy/SciPy-compatible array library for GPU-accelerated computing with Python.

+* [PyCUDA](https://github.com/inducer/pycuda) - Pythonic Access to CUDA, with Arrays and Algorithms.

+* [torchdiffeq](https://github.com/rtqichen/torchdiffeq) - Differentiable ordinary differential equation (ODE) solvers with full GPU support and O(1)-memory backpropagation.

 * [Statsmodels](https://github.com/statsmodels/statsmodels) - Statistical modeling and econometrics in Python.